Laying the foundation of a memorial to American soldiers who died in the Gulf War

 The official indicated that this measure is expected to be announced during US President Joe Biden’s visit to Saudi Arabia.
 Biden focuses on Israel’s integration into the Gulf region, especially Saudi Arabia.

-Saudi Arabia began allowing Israeli airlines to fly over its territory through a special air corridor for flights to and from the UAE and Bahrain, after signing the Ibrahim Agreements that led to the normalization of diplomatic relations between Israel and these two countries.
+Saudi Arabia began allowing Israeli airlines to fly over its territory through a special air corridor for flights to and from the UAE and Bahrain, following signing the Ibrahim Agreements that led to the normalization of diplomatic relations between Israel and these two countries.

 But Israel has not yet obtained such a concession for flights to and from Asia, including China and India.